 Staffs still are used as symbols.
 For example, a stylized figure with a staff often marks the location of hiking trails.
 In many countries, the same symbol indicates a hostel — a place of rest for a weary walker.

 As you can see, the staff has a long, interesting history.
 And like any tool used for many centuries, the staff has changed a lot since its beginnings.
 Many staffs now are made from metal or other materials instead of wood.
 Some staffs can be folded to fit in a pocket or backpack.
 Some have added accessories such as compasses or camera holders.

 One thing hasn't changed, however.
 The staff in all its forms still has hundreds of uses.

-Ways to Use a Staff
+Ways to Use a Walking Staff or Hiking Staff

-When crossing marshy areas or streams, you can use a staff to probe for hidden obstructions and deep spots.
+When crossing marshy areas or streams, you can use a wading staff to probe for hidden obstructions and deep spots.
 The staff holds back bushes, stinging plants, spider webs and other things in your path.
 Best of all, the staff can save your energy on long treks.
 When you lean on it, the staff takes some of the weight off your feet, especially when you're walking a slope.

 You'll find other uses for your staff as well.
 Use it as a support for a camp tarp or wash line.
 Reach with it to retrieve food sacks hung out of reach of bears.
 Slip it behind you and hoist your pack to give your back a break.
 Use it to pry up logs and rocks so you can see what animals live beneath.
 Your staff can lift a hot pot off the fire or replace a broken tent pole.
 Mark it with feet and inches for measuring things in the field.